lseper/blog/_posts/mariokart-tournaments.md

 - **Alright, you've convinced me.
 But actually running a tournament like this seems harder than just filling out a simple elimination bracket.
 How am I supposed to keep track of all of this?**

 Oh I am *so* glad you asked.
-Allow me to present a website that will keep track of all of all of this for you - **[Slipstream, the Mariokart tournament management you didn't need, but I made for you anyway](https://www.slipstreamapp.net/)**.
+Allow me to present a website that will keep track of all of all of this for you - [**Slipstream**, the Mariokart tournament management you didn't need, but I made for you anyway](https://www.slipstreamapp.net/).
 It's also completely serverless and saves data to your machine using localStorage, which I think is pretty neat.

 Thanks for reading, and happy racing! 🏁